deployKF/website/content/faq.md

       For more details, see our [comparison between __deployKF__ and __Kubeflow__](/about/kubeflow-vs-deploykf/).

-  - question: What are the components of deployKF?
-    include_in_schema: false
-    pre_expand_answer: false
-    answer: |-
-      __deployKF__ has two main components:

-      1. [deployKF CLI](https://github.com/deployKF/cli): a command line tool for generating GitOps-ready Kubernetes manifests
-      2. [deployKF Generator](https://github.com/deployKF/deployKF): a package of templated Kubernetes manifests for use with the deployKF CLI

   - question: How is deployKF licensed?
     include_in_schema: false
     pre_expand_answer: false